 Are you planning to offer your services to legal entities or natural persons - residents of Kazakhstan that are not AIFC Participants?
-Yes: Your services will be subject to the AIFC Rules on Currency Regulation: Name of allowed activity: Offering dealer services (making deals for own benefit) Underwriting (placement of securities during IPO / SPO at the AIX, foreign stock exchanges) Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: 1) 3.2.1.
-2) 3.1.1.

-Type of currency: Any currency Transaction implications Via AIFC Banks: only foreign currency Via second-tier banks: any currency Currency reporting Quarterly (no later than the 10th day of the month following the reporting month) reports on securities to the AFSA in accordance with Annex 3 to Schedule 5.
+Yes: Your services will be subject to the AIFC Rules on Currency Regulation: C Rules on Currency Regulation: Name of allowed activity: Offering dealer services.
+This activity will also include placement of securities during IPO / SPO at the AIX and foreign stock exchanges.
+Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: 3.2.1 in the list of financial services.
+3.1.1 in the list of financial services.
+Type of currency: Any currency Transaction: Via AIFC Banks: only foreign currency Via second-tier banks: any currency Currency reporting: Quarterly (no later than the 10th day of the month following the reporting month) reports on securities to the AFSA in accordance with Annex 3 to Schedule 5.
 Transactional reporting may also be applicable (see Chapter 4 of PERG for more details).
 No: Subrule 3.3.2 of AIFC Rules on Currency Regulation applies.